yohangglobal/research-vault/README.md

 ## Writings
 [(Back to top)](#table-of-contents)

->For all articles & reports based on the notes here, visit our Substack at [GG Research](https://ggcapital.substack.com/)
+>For all articles and reports based on the notes here, visit our Substack at [GG Research](https://ggcapital.substack.com/).

 This blog is split into three different subsections:
 - [GG Research](https://ggcapital.substack.com/): our primary collection of research.
 - [Crypto Regulations](https://ggcapital.substack.com/s/crypto-regulations): policy insights and highlights from Capitol Hill.
 - [Rabbitholes](https://ggcapital.substack.com/s/rabbitholes): articles where I dive into new areas of crypto, mixed in with my thoughts on life.

-All of my writings and other musings can also be found linked on my [Twitter](https://twitter.com/yohangglobal).
+All of my threads and other musings can also be found on my [Twitter](https://twitter.com/yohangglobal).

 # Begin your Research Journey
 ![Vault Footer](vault-footer.jpg)